Comedies

 Directed by Stanley Kubrick, The Shining is based on the Stephen King novel of the same name, inspired by his own stay at a Colorado resort (the Estes Park Hotel, which I can personally say is quite lovely… in the summer).
 Jack Torrance (Nicholson) moves his wife and son to a remote hotel for the winter, accepting the job of caretaker.
 As a writer, he thinks an empty resort will be the perfect spot to work on his novel.
 However, the ghosts of the hotel have other plans for the Torrance family.
 Slowly, Jack begins to go mad, while his telekinetic son senses the presence of the hotel’s previous dead occupants.
 Little Danny has a touch of “the shining”, just as the hotel itself “shines”.
 There are a lot of hallucination scenes in this, several times involving a bathroom.
 I too have been hallucinating a bathroom during long stretches of isolation, so this part of the film makes sense to me.
 When Jack and I dream, we dream of a beautiful, spacious retreat fit for a luxury hotel.
 My nightmare is that I’m as old as the decaying woman in Room 237 by the time my soaking tub gets installed, but that’s probably just the claustrophobia talking.
 Surely, my contractor will get his act together by then.

 Another dream sequence involves one of my favorite movie bars, host to many glamorous parties throughout The Overlook’s storied history.
-Lloyd the bartender may have served up a mean Bourbon and Advocaat, but I prefer to take my cocktail cue from Danny.
+Lloyd the bartender may have served up a mean Bourbon on the rocks, but I prefer to take my cocktail cue from Danny.
 While watching The Shining, I recommend drinking this variation on the Negroni, a Redrum cocktail.

 Redrum